compuphase/partcl/README.md

 to the original versions of Tcl (pre 7.0), in syntax and is semantics, than to the lastest release (8.6, at the time of writing).

-Therefore, if you wish to pick up a book on Tcl, in order to make better use of ParTcl, old books are fine.
+There is documentation in this repository in the form of a "Tcl Primer," a tutorial specific for ParTcl.
+For more details, or background information on Tcl, you can pick up a general book on Tcl.
+Old books are fine (because ParTcl draws back to the original Tcl).
 See, for example, "[Tcl and the Tk Toolkit](http://csis.pace.edu/~benjamin/software/book1.pdf)" by John Ousterhout, and which is available for free.

 ## Features